 What is SSH?

-SSH means Secure Shell.
-SSH provides authentication by using the private key.
+SSH is meant as Secure Shell.
+The SSH is a program for logging into the remote machine and for the executing commands in the remote machine.
+SSH provides an authentication by using the private key.
 It is the root access to your account from the remote system in a secured manner.
 SSH access is enabled for VPS and dedicated server.

 Disk Usage (du) command is a standard Unix/Linux command.
 It is used to check the information of disk usage of files and directories in the system.
 This command also displays the files and directory sizes.
+The du command with various options can provide the results in many formats.
 Using SSH, log in to the server as a root user and run the following commands.

 # du – Displays the number of disk blocks in the home directory along with the subdirectories.

-# du- sh – Displays the grand total disk usage size of a directory.
+# du- sh – It displays the grand total disk usage size of a directory.

-# du-a – Displays the disk usage of all files and directories.
+# du-a – This command displays the disk usage of all files and directories.

-# du-ah – Displays the disk usage of all files and folders in human readable format(Kb, Mb)
+# du-ah – It displays the disk usage of all files and folders in human readable format(Kb, Mb).